Wikidata-lib/Wikidata.lib/Intelligent-Forms.md

 **1) Suggesting generally helpful properties for a newly created item**

-Even though an official ontology for the items in wikidata does not exist, there are still "classifying" properties/classifiers (e.g InstanceOf, SubclassOf, memberOf etc.) having classes as their values.
+Even though an official ontology for the items in wikidata does not exist, there are still "classifying" properties/classifiers (e.g InstanceOf, SubclassOf, memberOf etc.).
+The values of those properties are classes.
 Items that belong to the same class often by nature have a lot in common.
 This makes knowing an item's classifiers and their concrete values very useful for suggesting properties.
 Therefore a selection of widely used/important classifiers could be suggested as initial properties to a users that wants to create a new item.
 The idea is that after the property value was filled in, the user can profit from the derived suggestions during further editing.

 Since there are no predefined/fixed classifiers the first step is to find a way to identify properties that serve as classifiers - a few thoughts regarding this issue: